Warning UK car industry under threat without help

 Jeremy Hunt told the Times newspaper that the UK's approach to attract investment would be "better".

-Mr Palmer is now chairman of electric battery firm Inno-bat, but has previously worked as chief operating officer at Nissan, former chief executive of Aston Martin.
+Mr Palmer is now chairman of electric battery firm InoBat, but has previously worked as chief operating officer at Nissan and is a former chief executive of Aston Martin.

-He told the BBC's Today programme that said the UK was "managing decline" in its car-making industry, but had a "last opportunity" to boost the sector and jobs in the move to electric vehicles.
+He told the BBC's Today programme that the UK was "managing decline" in its car-making industry, but had a "last opportunity" to boost the sector and jobs in the move to electric vehicles.

-However, he warned huge subsidy packages were needed for UK-based companies, similar to such schemes announced in the US and being consulted on currently by the EU>
+However, he warned huge subsidy packages were needed for UK-based companies, similar to such schemes announced in the US and being consulted on currently by the EU.

-If such schemes are not created, Mr Palmer said it was "not only possible, it's probable" that the car manufacturers currently based in the UK would leave and go elsewhere.
+If such schemes are not created, Mr Palmer said, it was "not only possible, it's probable" that car manufacturers currently based in the UK would leave and go elsewhere.

 "You are into a period of either you compete... or you manage the decline of the British industry down to fundamentally next to zero," he said.